xangma/ML_RF/README.md

 ####settings.py
 Contains all settings for program.
 Is quite particular so be careful.
 Can swap out filters/colours as needed.

+July 2017
+- Biiiig changes.
+Code now uses a randomly drawn catalogue with constant seed.
+Calculates the frames pipeline classification results for comparison.
+A bunch of new plot functionality.
+The gridsearch function to tune ML algorithms.
+More I can't remember.

 Week of 25/7/16
 - Bugfixes
 - Plots!
 Added 2d histograms of class precision vs colour vs radius